Does Naltrexone Show Up on a Drug Test?

 Elizabeth Brico is a freelance writer with an MFA in Writing & Poetics from Naropa University.
 She is a journalism fellow with TalkPoverty and a recipient of the 2021/22 Unicorn Fund.
 She is also a regular contributing writer for HealthyPlace’s trauma blog.
 Her work has appeared on Vice, Vox, Stat News, The Fix, and others.
 When she isn’t working, she can usually be found reading, writing, or watching speculative fiction.

 Is naltrexone detected on a drug test?
-Liz Brico is here to discuss what to expect if you are considering naltrexone treatment.
+Liz Brico is here to discuss what to expect if you are considering naltrexone treatment for opioid or alcohol use disorder.

 Why do Suboxone and Zubsolv combine buprenorphine and naloxone?
 Let’s clear up the confusion around the role of naloxone in these medications for opioid use disorder.